hyperbolicbr/wppostqrcode/README.md

-wppostqrcode
+WP Post QR Code
 ============

-Generate a QR Code for each post type in post edit screen
+WP Post QR Code is a Wordpress plugin that generate a QR Code for each post type in post edit screen